eiger824/PatientGenerator/README.md

 and implements a database interface where the results can be filtered according to search parameters.

+## Features
+This tool automatically generates a given number of random patients and after every execution it outputs:
+* A single "all.txt" file containing all the generated patients
+* Individual \*.txt files containing columns of individual parameters - useful when porting to Excel / Matlab or other data processing tools
+* A single "patients.html" file with all the generated patients' data, adapted for web browsers

 ## Instructions to build

 Here come some instructions to build and use the patient generation tool.